ProGraMajster/lizzie/README.md

 where your code needs to be more dynamic in nature than that which the CLR allows you to through C#, VB.NET or F#.

+The core library also includes basic flow control such as `if` branching and `while` loops for simple iteration.

 ## What is a Symbolic Delegate?

 A Symbolic Delegate is a CLR delegate that is dynamically looked up during runtime